Louisville Medical Malpractice Attorney Seth Gladstein Helps Victims

 We pride ourselves on success stories like this.
 These outcomes push us to maintain our dedication to helping medical malpractice victims, and keep us fighting to help them achieve the justice that they deserve.

 Frequently Asked Questions (FAQs)

 I am too poor to pay a lawyer.
 What are my options?

 At Gladstein Law Firm, PLLC, you don’t need to worry about being unable to afford our services.
-We charge no upfront fees because it is the quality of your claim that matters most to us, not your ability to pay.
+Our Louisville Medical Malpractice Attorney charges no upfront fees because it is the quality of your claim that matters most to us, not your ability to pay.
 Our legal fees will be taken as a percentage of your eventual compensation – and if you receive no compensation, you will never receive a bill from us.

 How will a court calculate “pain and suffering” damages?